 - If we abolish the death penalty in our country, we can be more effective in defending political and religious prisoners who face it abroad.

-- Death penalty costs even higher than to keep the criminal in the prison for life.
+- The death penalty costs even higher than to keep the criminal in the prison for life.

-- Death penalty may prolong sufferings of the victim’s family and close one one.
+- The death penalty may prolong sufferings of the victim’s family and close one.